 - Community members in the White Bear Lake Area School District, presenting an initiative that will enhance the learning experience or personal growth of a student(s) attending the White Bear Lake Area School District.
 The White Bear Lake Area School District includes all or portions of the following communities: White Bear Lake, White Bear Township, Hugo, Vadnais Heights, Gem Lake, Birchwood, Lino Lakes, Little Canada, North Oaks and Maplewood.

-Eligible Projects: All projects must enhance the learning experience or personal growth of White Bear Lake Area School District students, as per the WBLAEF mission, and develop opportunities that complement the District’s Mission and/or Strategic Plan.
+Eligible Projects: All projects must enhance the learning experience or personal growth of White Bear Lake Area School District students, as per the WBLAEF mission, and develop opportunities that compliment the District’s Mission and/or Strategic Plan.

 Eligible projects may include, but are not limited to: Innovation Grants in math, science, technology, STEM, ROBOTICS, problem solving; Creativity Grants in the fine arts, music, theatre, and dance; Citizenship Grants in communication (World Language, composition, journalism), leadership, community, International Baccalaureate, health and fitness.